Documentation Index

 Authorization

 Schedules execute on behalf of the auth entity (user or organization) that created them.
 At the time of invocation, that auth entity must still have access to the target blob.
-If access has been revoked, the execution fails withaccess_error and no workflow is started.
+If access has been revoked, the execution fails with access_error and no workflow is started.

 Execution History

 Every time a schedule fires it creates an execution record.
 Executions are fire-and-forget: the execution result captures the immediate outcome of creating the workflow execution, not the final outcome of the workflow itself.
-Each execution has astatus field with one of three values:

 | Status | Meaning |